Flizpay/flizpay-for-woocommerce/README.txt

     - Admin page uses admin user language
   - ADDED
     - Adding customer information to the transaction being created
+  - ADDED
+    - Value with cashback applied, when active, is now displayed in the checkout page

 == Upgrade Notice ==

 = v1.4.0 =
 * The admin page now is presented on the admin user language or defaults to system language.
-Customer information add to the Transaction
+Customer information add to the Transaction and value with cashback displayed on the checkout page

 = v1.3.0 =
 * The admin page now has a better UX and the payment failed page was removed in favor of FLIZ payment failed page